Trafficking Risk in Sub-Saharan African Supply Chains

 Politics

-The Gambia is a presidential republic which is characterized by a strong executive branch and a unicameral legislative body.
-The judicial system is a mix between English common law, Islamic law, and customary law.
-The Alliance for Patriotic Reorientation and Construction (APRC) has historically dominated the political landscape in the Gambia during the rule of President Yahya Jammeh.[1]
-Jammeh was in power from 1994, when he led a military coup that made him president until December 2016, when he lost a reelection bid to a coalition of opposition parties.[2]
-President Adama Barrow was democratically elected in 2016.[3]
+The Gambia is a presidential republic characterized by a strong executive branch and a unicameral legislative body.
+The judicial system references a combination of English common law, Islamic law, and customary law.
+The Alliance for Patriotic Reorientation and Construction (APRC) historically dominated the political landscape in The Gambia during the rule of President Yahya Jammeh, who became president through a 1994 military coup and held power until December 2016, when he lost a reelection bid to a coalition of opposition parties.[1]
+President Adama Barrow was democratically elected in 2016.[2]
+Barrow has held power since 2016 and his reelection in 2021 and surviving an alleged coup in 2022.[3]
+The next election is expected to take place in 2026.[4]
+The Gambia does not have presidential term limits.[5]

 Economy